amooma/rails-4.2-book/chapter04-activerecord.md

 $
 ```

-You can go to a specific migration via `rake db:migrate
+You can go to a specific migration via `rake db:migrate VERSION=` and add the
-  VERSION=` and add the appropriate version number after the equals
+appropriate version number after the equals sign.
+The number zero represents
-sign.
-The zero represents the version zero, in other words the start.
+the version zero, in other words the start.

 Let's try it out:

 ```bash